If you would like to close your private limited company, otherwise known as an OÜ, there are several exit strategies.

 - an apostille, if the country has acceded to the Apostille Convention.
 Apostilles are required for official documents (e.g. notarised authorisation document), which are to be used in another country that has acceded to the Apostille Convention.
 An apostille is a certificate that certifies the capacity in which the person signing the document has acted.
 An apostille shall be attached inseparably to the document.

 - legalisation, if the country has not acceded to the Apostille Convention).
 Legalisation is a formality with which a competent authority certifies the signature on the document and the authenticity of the impression of a seal or stamp or the competence of the undersigned person.
 A document shall be legalised by comparing the signature of the undersigned person with the specimen signature and also by comparing the impression of a seal or a stamp with the specimen impression of the seal or stamp.

-As dissolution of a company does takes a long time, we do recommend that you either start the processes while your e-Residency card is still valid for at least a year or that you apply for a new e-Residency digital ID card.
+As the dissolution of a company does take a long time, we do recommend that you either start the processes while your e-Residency card is still valid for at least a year or that you apply for a new e-Residency digital ID card.
 This process is likely to be smoother and more cost-effective than the alternative described above.